 Questions/Survey Items Scoring VHA Average Facility Average Director's Office Average All Employee Survey Q59.
 How satisfied are you with the job being done by the executive leadership where you work?
-1 (Very Dissatisfied)-5 (Very Satisfied) 3.3 3.4 4.27 All Employee Survey: Servant Leader Index Composite 0-100 where HIGHER scores are more favorable 66.7 67.2 89.6
+1 (Very Dissatisfied)-5 (Very Satisfied) 3.3 3.1 4.7 All Employee Survey: Servant Leader Index Composite 0-100 where HIGHER scores are more favorable 67.7 65.5 92.5

-Source: VA All Employee Survey (accessed November 2, 2017)
+Source: VA All Employee Survey (accessed October 4, 2017)

-VHA's Patient Experiences Survey Reports provide results from the Survey of Healthcare Experience of Patients (SHEP) program.
+VHA's Patient Experiences Survey Reports provide results from surveys administered by the Survey of Healthcare Experience of Patients (SHEP) program.
 VHA utilizes industry standard surveys from the Consumer Assessment of Healthcare Providers and Systems program to evaluate patients' experiences of their health care and to support the goal of benchmarking its performance against the private sector.

 VHA collects SHEP survey data from Patient-Centered Medical Home, Specialty Care, and Inpatient Surveys.
-From these, the OIG selected four survey items that reflect patient attitudes towards Facility leaders (see Table 2).
-For this Facility, all four patient survey results reflected similar or higher care ratings compared to the VHA average.
-Patients appear generally satisfied with the leadership and care provided.
+From these, the OIG selected four survey items that reflect patient attitudes towards Facility leaders.
+For this Facility, three of the four patient survey results also reflected higher care ratings than the VHA average.
+The Facility's leadership team noted that the reasons for the lower score to the question regarding recommending the hospital to friends and family resulted from a history of nurse turnover and difficulty discharging patients from the medical unit at the Castle Point campus.
+The leaders implemented several initiatives to assist with improving patient experiences, including staffing changes and increased visibility and availability of the Patient Advocate.
+The nurse managers also provide patients a business card so that they can make contact if they have any issues while on the unit.
+Overall, patients appear generally satisfied with care provided.

-&lt;sup>10 The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
+&lt;sup>11 The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
 The VHA average is used for comparison purposes only.

-&lt;sup>11 Rating is based on responses by employees who report to or are aligned under the Director.
+&lt;sup>12 Rating is based on responses by employees who report to or are aligned under the Director.

 Questions Scoring VHA Average Facility Average Survey of Healthcare Experiences of Patients (inpatient): Would you recommend this hospital to your friends and family?
 The response average is the percent of "Definitely Yes" responses.
-66.8 65.2 Survey of Healthcare Experiences of Patients (inpatient): I felt like a valued customer.
+66.9 65.5 Survey of Healthcare Experiences of Patients (inpatient): I felt like a valued customer.
 The response average is the percent of "Agree" and "Strongly Agree" responses.
-83.4 85.1 Survey of Healthcare Experiences of Patients (outpatient Patient-Centered Medical Home): I felt like a valued customer.
+83.3 87.8 Survey of Healthcare Experiences of Patients (outpatient Patient-Centered Medical Home): I felt like a valued customer.
 The response average is the percent of "Agree" and "Strongly Agree" responses.
-74.7 80.8 Survey of Healthcare Experiences of Patients (outpatient specialty care): I felt like a valued customer.
+74.6 84.1 Survey of Healthcare Experiences of Patients (outpatient specialty care): I felt like a valued customer.
 The response average is the percent of "Agree" and "Strongly Agree" responses.
-75.0 84.4
+75.0 87.2

 Table 2.
-Survey Results on Patient Attitudes toward Facility Leadership(October 1, 2016, through July 31, 2017)
+Survey Results on Patient Attitudes toward Facility Leadership(October 1, 2016, through June 30, 2017)

-Source: VHA Office of Reporting, Analytics, Performance, Improvement and Deployment (accessed November 2, 2017)
+Source: VHA Office of Reporting, Analytics, Performance, Improvement and Deployment (accessed October 4, 2017)